QUARRIES SQUARE STREET,

 - The Membership Secretary is duty-bound to collect the membership fees, keep records of all Club members, and remind members to renew their membership.
 He must also prepare the address list needed to send the Club Magazine.

 - The Media and Publishing Coordinator is responsible for all coordination efforts with outsourced third parties, contributors and Advertising Executive to ensure the quality and timeliness of all Clubs’ published media.

 - The Souvenir Shop Manager is responsible for all souvenir sales, whether directly from the Club or from any other location or source decided by the Committee from time to time.
-The Souvenir Shop Manager is also responsible for the purchasing of stock, keeping an up to-date stock list and to keep proper records of account.
+The Souvenir Shop Manager is also responsible for the purchasing of stock, keeping an up-to-date stock list and keeping proper records of account.